 Goals 1 and 2: Identify, evaluate and prioritize outreach strategies

 The Committee’s next steps are to engage families, affirm the findings of the study, plan effective outreach strategies, and identify family members who would be willing to become leaders with us in this work.
 In this endeavor, the Committee plans to conduct family focus groups in 2012.
-The goal of the focus groups is to gain the participant’s (families) thoughts and feelings about the recommended outreach strategies presented in “More than Marketing: A New Jersey Study on Outreach to Underserved Populations”.
+The goal of the focus groups is to gain the participants’ (families’) thoughts and feelings about the recommended outreach strategies presented in “More than Marketing: A New Jersey Study on Outreach to Underserved Populations.”
 It is anticipated that six to ten focus groups will be conducted regionally throughout the state.
 Estimated costs total $10,000, which will be used to contract with a consultant who has expertise in leading focus groups, develop an interview protocol, conduct the focus groups, and cover a variety of costs associated with hosting the focus groups.

 The Committee plans to synthesize the findings gathered from the focus groups with the strategies recommended in the commissioned report to highlight those strategies supported by the families.
 This information will serve as the basis for the development of an outreach toolkit for community providers in 2013.
 This toolkit will provide basic resources to providers serving young children to improve upon their ability to effectively reach and engage families who are not currently served by these providers.
 Associated costs for toolkit development stand at $29,500.
-This amount includes the anticipated costs associated with hiring a project manager to facilitate the overall development, and a media consultant who will collaborate in the design, development and distribution elements of the outreach toolkit.
+This amount includes the anticipated costs associated with hiring a project manager to facilitate the overall development and a media consultant to collaborate in the design, development and distribution elements of the outreach toolkit.

-Providers will be invited to regional technical assistance meetings, (County Council meetings) to obtain the toolkit and receive guidance on how it can be utilized.
+Providers will be invited to regional technical assistance meetings (County Council meetings) to obtain the toolkit and receive guidance on how it can be utilized.
 An additional cost of $6,800 is anticipated to cover the costs of these regional technical assistance meetings.
 After an initial trial period, feedback will be collected about the toolkit’s efficacy.
 This will be carried out by the project manager.
 Costs for this are included in the initial contract amount.
 Lastly, key materials will be selected for translation into the predominant languages spoken in New Jersey.
 The additional costs associated with translation are estimated at $14,000.

 The revised toolkit will be redistributed to providers in order to support improved outreach efforts to underserved populations.